flexirexi/schallplatte/README.md

 ## User stories
 Info: there is not intention of the order of the user stories **As a first/general user**
-- As a first user I can visit a forum page so that can get information about the latest news
+- As a first user I can visit a forum page so that I can get information about the latest news
 - As a user I can switch between dark theme and light theme so that I can visit the page with more comfort
 - As a first user I can register so that I'll be able to book rehearsal rooms
 - As a first user I can see a brief presentation about the center on an about page so that I know with whom I am dealing with